Variational simulation of higher-spin systems on qubit-based quantum simulators: Spin-3/2 bilinear-biquadratic Heisenberg model

-On the other hand, the symmetry encoding method of the spin-\(3/2\) BBH model, requires \(3\) qubits for each spin.
+On the other hand, the symmetry encoding method of the spin-\(3/2\) BBH model requires three qubits for each spin.
 The mapping for the symmetry encoding method is as follows:

 Thus, exploiting the symmetry in the spin-\(3/2\) BBH model comes at the cost of using more qubits with the symmetry encoding method.
 Here, we compare the performance of binary encoding and symmetry encoding methods for VQE simulation of the spin-\(3/2\) BBH model.
-In Table~\ref{tab:spin3/2_results}, we present VQE simulation results for this model with $N=6$ spins, which is mapped to qubit systems of size $2N$ and $3N$ for binary and symmetry encoding methods, respectively.
-The results are averaged over 50 independent runs.
-The table shows the number of CNOT gates (i.e. quantum resources), the number of parameters to optimize, obtainable fidelity, optimization iterations and classical resources, defined in Eq.~(\ref{eq:classical_resources}), for three different values of \(\theta\).
-The results using binary encoding with a hardware-efficient ansatz are shown in the top half of the table, which fails to converge to fidelity \(\mathcal{F} \geq 0.95\) for all values of \(\theta\).
-More importantly, adding more layers to the ansatz decreases the fidelity, indicating the presence of a Barren plateau problem in the VQE simulations.
-In contrast, the results using symmetry encoding with a total spin preserving ansatz, shown in the bottom half of the table, successfully converge to fidelity \(\mathcal{F} \geq 0.95\) for all tested \(\theta\) values.
-The results demonstrate that the symmetry encoding significantly outperforms the binary encoding despite the overhead of extra qubits.
-Note that these results are presented without implementing any Barren plateau mitigation techniques, which could potentially enhance both the performance of the binary and the symmetry encoding methods.
+In Table~\ref{tab:spin3/2_results}, we present VQE simulation results for this model with $N_d=6$ spins, which is mapped to qubit systems of size $2N_d$ and $3N_d$ for binary and symmetry encoding methods, respectively.
+The results are summarized over 50 independent runs.
+The table shows the number of CNOT gates (i.e., quantum resources), the number of parameters to optimize, obtainable fidelity, optimization iterations, and classical resources, defined in Eq.~(\ref{eq:classical_resources}), for three different values of \(\phi\).